Reconstructing three-dimensional bluff body wake from sectional flow fields with convolutional neural networks: Results and Discussion

 The super-resolved two-dimensional sectional data are then fed into the 2D-3D CNN.
-Here, we consider both the machine-learning-based super resolution and bicubic interpolation for the input.
+We consider both the machine-learning-based super-resolution and bicubic interpolation for the input.
 For the three-dimensional reconstruction model ${\cal F}$, we use $n_{\mathrm{section}}=5$.
 Three-dimensional reconstructed fields from the super-resolved input with $\alpha=16$ are shown in figure~\ref{fig:3DSRave}$(a)$.
-The reconstructed field from the bicubic inputs is very blurry and does not contain finer structures, especially in the wake region.
-In contrast, the reconstructed field from the machine-learning-based super-resolved data is in reasonable agreement with reference DNS, which implies that the accuracy of input super-resolved fields affects directly the reconstruction accuracy of the three-dimensional flow field.
+The field reconstructed from the input with bicubic interpolation is very blurry and does not contain fine structures, especially in the wake region.
+In contrast, the reconstructed field from the machine-learning-based super-resolved data is in reasonable agreement with reference DNS.
+In other words, the accuracy of input super-resolved fields affects directly the reconstruction accuracy of the three-dimensional flow field.

-We also assess the relationship between the reconstruction $L_2$ error and data compression ratio in each case of $\alpha$, in figure~\ref{fig:3DSRave}$(b)$.
-The advantage of the use of machine-learning-based super resolution can also be found with the other downsampling factor.
-Noteworthy here is that there is almost no difference between the cases with sectional data with $\alpha=8$ and original DNS data, which can achieve approximately 1/2000 compression against the original data as presented as the red curve in figure~\ref{fig:3DSRave}$(b)$.
-Users can choose an appropriate factor while caring about the trade-off relationship among the reconstruction error, the computational storage, and the training cost for machine learning models.
+We assess the relationship between the reconstruction $L_2$ error and data compression ratio in each case of $\alpha$, in figure~\ref{fig:3DSRave}$(b)$.
+The advantage of the use of machine-learning-based super-resolution analysis can also be observed with the other downsampling factor.
+There is almost no difference between the cases with sectional data with $\alpha=8$ and original DNS data, which can achieve approximately 1/2000 compression against the original data as presented as the red curve in figure~\ref{fig:3DSRave}$(b)$.
+Users can choose an appropriate factor by caring about the trade-off relationship among the reconstruction error, the computational storage, and the training cost for machine-learning models.